tracel-ai/burn/burn-book/src/import/pytorch-model.md

 with both an encoder and a decoder, it's possible to load only the encoder weights.
 This is done by defining the encoder in Burn, allowing the loading of its weights while excluding the decoder's.

-### Specifying the top-level-key for state_dict
+### Specifying the top-level key for state_dict

 Sometimes the [`state_dict`](https://pytorch.org/tutorials/beginner/saving_loading_models.html#what-is-a-state-dict)
-is nested under a top-level-key along with other metadata as in a [general checkpoint](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-a-general-checkpoint-for-inference-and-or-resuming-training).
+is nested under a top-level key along with other metadata as in a [general checkpoint](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-a-general-checkpoint-for-inference-and-or-resuming-training).
 For example, the `state_dict` of the whisper model is nested under `model_state_dict` key.
-In this case, you can specify the top-level-key in `LoadArgs`:
+In this case, you can specify the top-level key in `LoadArgs`:

 ```rust
 let device = Default::default();